hbeale/treehouse-shell-novice/README.md

 shell-novice
 ============

-This is a Treehouse fork of the amazing softward carpentries introduction to the Unix shell for people who have never used the command line before.
+This is a Treehouse fork of the [software carpentries](https://software-carpentry.org/) lesson "[Introduction to the Unix shell](http://swcarpentry.github.io/shell-novice/)" for people who have never used the command line before.
 Please see <https://UCSC-Treehouse.github.io/shell-novice/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material,